hirota-na/2024/README.md

 - Copy previous year (2023) into 2024
 - Update robots.txt
 - Update sitemap.xml
+- Update Committee information

 ## Pending
 - Waiting for IEEE Cluster 2024 logo.
 - Update header photo
-  - Better photo cropping and/or positioning needed for the responsive design HTML.
+  - Better photo cropping and/or positioning for the responsive design HTML.
 - Twitter and Facebook?
-  - ``The latest news is also shown in Twitter/ieeecluster''

 ## Ongoing: Updating html files.
 - point base on each html to 2024 instead of 2023